Rancho German: History

 When Bihler acquired his Rancho German property in 1855, he sent back to Baltimore for his two young nephews to join him and manage his two cattle ranches.
 The younger, Christian Stengel, along with Adam Knipp, would operate the Rancho German property.
 Beginning in the 1860s, Knipp and Stengel gradually bought 3220 acre from Bihler.
-Between 1872 and 1882, Robert Rutherford bought 985 acre from Bihler, but lost it 13 years to foreclosure.
+Between 1872 and 1882, Robert Rutherford bought 985 acre from Bihler, but lost it 13 years later to foreclosure.
 In 1903, Knipp and Stengel began selling off their land to Bender Brothers Mill and Lumber Co., which also acquired the Rutherford ranch.
 Starting in 1910, Walter P. Frick bought up parcels of the ranch and unified them as the Del Mar Ranch.